Tree Preservation Orders in Ingmanthorpe

 How do I check for TPOs near Ingmanthorpe?

 Enter your postcode in our search tool to see TPOs near Ingmanthorpe plotted on an interactive map.
-Ingmanthorpe falls within Leeds City Council, which has data in our dataset.
+Ingmanthorpe falls within Harrogate Borough Council and Leeds City Council, which has data in our dataset.
 Results show Tree Preservation Orders within 200m of your postcode centroid.

 Which planning authority covers Ingmanthorpe?

-Ingmanthorpe falls within Leeds City Council.
-This planning authority is responsible for making and enforcing Tree Preservation Orders in the area.
+Ingmanthorpe falls within Harrogate Borough Council and Leeds City Council.
+These planning authorities are responsible for making and enforcing Tree Preservation Orders in the area.

 What happens if I do work on a TPO tree near Ingmanthorpe?